-Students desiring to enter a program of studies leading to a California teaching credential in science with a concentration in chemistry may take the B.S. degree in Chemistry, Biochemistry Emphasis.
+Students desiring to enter a program of studies leading to a California teaching credential in science with a concentration in chemistry may take the any of the Chemistry baccalaureate degrees.
 Students will need to pass the science (chemistry concentration) portion of the CSET exam one quarter prior to doing full-time student teaching.
 Students are invited to discuss the program with their major advisor in the Chemistry Department.